SpenceKonde/DxCore/README.md

 ```

 With the minimum sampling length, analogRead() speed would be approximately doubled from it's already-faster value.

+###

+#### Future Development
+Starting in 1.4.0, three new functions will be available:
+`analogReadEnh(pin, resolution, sampling duration)` - enhanced analog read.
+This will read the voltage on a pin to a resolution of (resolution) bits (max.
+15 on DxCore) using the burst accumulation feature to carry out oversampling, followed by decimation to yield the enhanced reading.
+To get n bits of additional resolution takes 4^n samples, meaning that it will take 4^3 = 64 times longer than a normal analogRead().
+The minimum resolution is 10 bits (the lowest native resolution supported by the hardware)
+`analogReadDiff(positive, negative, resolution, sampling duration)` - differential analog read.
+This will perform a differential analog reading on the specified pair of pins.
+Only pins on PORTD or PORTE can be used as the negative pin.
+The latter two options function the same as in `analogReadEnh()`
+`analogSampleDuration(duration)` - a duration argument from 0 to 255 can be passed to this to set the sampling duration for ADC0.

 **ERRATA ALERT** There is a mildly annoying silicon bug in early revisions of the AVR DA parts (as of late 2020, these are still the only ones available) where whatever pin the ADC multiplexer is pointed at, digital reads are disabled.
 This core neatly works around it by setting the the ADC multiplexer to point at a nonexistent pin when it is not actively in use; however, be aware that you cannot, say, set an interrupt on a pin being subject to analogReads (not that this is particularly useful).